GreptimeTeam/docs/docs/reference/http-endpoints.md

 - **Description**: Provides access to the server's dashboard interface.
 - **Usage**: Access these endpoints to interact with the web-based dashboard.

 This dashboard is packaged with the GreptimeDB server and provides a user-friendly interface for interacting with the server.
 It requires corresponding compile flags to be enabled when building GreptimeDB.
-The original source code for the dashboard can be found in https://github.com/GreptimeTeam/dashboard
+The original source code for the dashboard can be found at https://github.com/GreptimeTeam/dashboard

 ### Debugging Tools